 As an adaptogen, ashwagandha helps the body moderate stress.
 As a nervine, it supports the body in regulating anxiety.
 It is also immunomodulating, being especially helpful for those who experience low energy and frequent illness stemming from overwork.
 It also helps reduce levels of cortisol (a stress hormone).
 It’s beneficial for those who have difficulty sleeping or concentrating, or who have memory problems.
 Not recommended for use in pregnancy and for those with allergies to the nightshade family.

 Preparations: Tea, tincture, vinegar, pesto, cooked greens, juice, broth, powder, capsules, and finishing salts

 Stinging nettle leaves pack a mighty nutritive punch.
-High in vitamins A, C, D, and K, chlorophyll, iron, magnesium, potassium, and calcium, this plant makes for an important ally when we’re feeling depleted during times of high stress, or are in recovery from overwork and overwhelm.4 It has a hypotensive effect and helps the body release toxins through its alterative (detox and cleansing) and diuretic actions.
+High in vitamins A, C, D, and K, chlorophyll, iron, magnesium, potassium, and calcium, this plant makes for an important ally when we’re feeling depleted during times of high stress, or are recovering from overwork and overwhelm.4 It has a hypotensive effect and helps the body release toxins through its alterative (detox and cleansing) and diuretic actions.
 It makes a delicious tea as well as tincture, and is an excellent food herb that can be mixed into soups, sautés, and pestos.
 Make sure to harvest fresh plants with gloves to protect your hands and arms from the stinging hairs.
 Cooking or blending the leaves will deactivate the sting, as will drying the leaves for tea.
 Overall, nettles work to fortify and strengthen the body, making it a powerful herb for anxiety and stress.